9elements/firmware-action/docs/src/firmware-action/usage.md

 # Usage

-`firmware-action` was created with the intention to unify bulding of firmware across environments.
+`firmware-action` was created with the intention to unify building of firmware across environments.

 As such, there are multiple ways to use it.